Certificate of Cloud Security Knowledge (CCSK course)

 - Data controller vs data processor definitions in Infrastructure as a Service (IaaS), who is responsible for guest systems monitoring

-- Once you successfully pass the programme, you will receive a Certificate of Cloud Security Knowledge from CMIT.
+- Once you successfully pass the CCSK course, you will receive a Certificate of Cloud Security Knowledge from CMIT.

-- You may optionally take an online exam to receive CCSK certification.
-This is assessed through a computer-based multiple choice exam.
+- You may optionally take exams to receive certification.
 Exam fees are not included in the course price.
 Click here for exam information.